- Enjoy private tours of medinas and iconic sites

 |Day 12||Marrakech: Morning Hot Air Balloon Ride and Afternoon of Leisure||Marrakech|

 |Day 13||Marrakech to Casablanca: the Atlantic Coast & Portuguese Ports||Casablanca|

 Day 1: Arrive in Casablanca & Transfer to Rabat

 Welcome to Morocco!
 After you land in Casablanca, you'll be picked up from the airport by your private driver and chauffered to Rabat.
 Check into your luxe accommodations, then get to know the city with the help of your driver.

 Once you've worked up an appetite, grab lunch at a delicious spot that suits your taste.
 As the capital of Morocco and home to the royal family, Rabat oozes imperial glam, from relics of empires past to contemporary eateries specializing in fine dining.
 If you're hungry for traditional fare, consider taking advantage of the Atlantic's incredible bounty.
-Even in the medina, you'll find super fresh delicacies like briny oysters and creamy sea urchin.
+Even in the medina, you'll find super fresh delicacies like briny oysters and creamy sea urchins.
 Whatever your palette, your driver will give you an excellent recommendation for where to enjoy your first meal.